dhruva1995/typeface-project-2/Readme.md

 ## How to run this

 1. PreRequisites : Ensure maven, java 17, npm to be installed in your system along with docker
-2. Clone the repo and build all apps by running `mvn clean install`.
+2. Clone the repo to your local machine.
+3. Build the Applications: Open a terminal and navigate to the cloned repository.
+Run the following command to build all the apps using Maven `mvn clean install`.
-3. post that run `docker compose up`.
+4. Start the Docker Containers: After the build process is complete, run the following command to start the Docker containers `docker compose up`.
-4. Navigate to http://localhost:8081 and enjoy the show!!!
+5. Navigate to http://localhost:8081 and enjoy the show!!!

 Both the above steps may take couple of minutes to complete so please be patient.